 Many 457 plans offer a Roth option, which we recommend you select.

 For 2023, the maximum employee deferral to a 457 plan is $22,500 for those age 49 and under and $30,000 for those age 50 or older.

 A SEP IRA (Simplified Employee Pension IRA) is a type of retirement plan which is similar to a 401(k) plan except that it is only available to self-employed workers or contractors.

 Unlike other plans, they do not have a post-tax Roth option, all contributions must be pre-tax traditional.
 However, also unlike other plans, the assets are immediately accessible by the account owner; they do not have to wait until they are “out of service” (retired or terminated) in order to access them.
 This means the balance of a SEP IRA could be converted to a Roth IRA in the same year your employer contributed to it.

-If you have access to both a SEP IRA and a 401(k) or 403(b) plan, it is important to note that you can contribute to both a SEP and a 401(k).
-For example, some university professors also have self-employed or business income from the speaking or consulting work they do on the side.
-In this case, they can contribute to their SEP IRA from their business income while also deferring some of their university pay to their employer plan.
+If you have access to both a SEP IRA and a 401(k) or 403(b) plan through different employers, it is important to note that you can contribute to both a SEP and a 401(k).
+For example, some university professors also have self-employed business income from the speaking or consulting work they do on the side.
+In this case, they can contribute to their SEP IRA from their self-employed business income while also deferring some of their university pay into their employer plan.

 We would also recommend that you consider converting your SEP IRA to Roth IRA each year.
 This can effectively be a backdoor Roth strategy as you will receive a deduction for the SEP IRA contribution while also reporting the Roth conversion amount as taxable income.
 These two numbers (taxable distribution and deduction) should offset one another, effectively meaning that you have no or little additional tax due.